The vision

 Arup is a mission orientated organisation who deliver insights and solutions for clients making big decisions in urban environments.
 UCL brings methodological innovation, long run and deep dive research into substantive problem areas leading to the development and refinement of theory facilitated by iterative testing, appraisal and multi-stakeholder interaction.

 The joint CASA Arup City Modelling Lab exists to bridge the gap between practice and theory, and projects and policies.
 There is cutting edge theory (and data) that can enable policy makers to better deliver projects, but often the theory is immature, limited in transferability and has no tooling for practical implementation.
+There’s a fragmentation and diversity of prioritisation within urban policy making coupled with challenges around resource availability that means that projects delivered for one city government and that benefit that city, frequently do not find implementation elsewhere.
+Our collaboration here hopes to facilitate better sharing of the best consultancy and academic practice outside of their normal spheres of operation.

 Our approach